sheikhmdsamiul/Multi-Format-RAG-Chat/README.md

 streamlit run main/frontend/app.py
 ```

-#### 5. Open the App
-- Visit [http://localhost:8501](http://localhost:8501) in your browser for the Streamlit UI.
-- The FastAPI backend will be available at [http://localhost:8000](http://localhost:8000).

 > **Note:** The Streamlit frontend communicates with the FastAPI backend at `http://localhost:8000`.
 Ensure both are running for full functionality.